Jezza5153/findatruck/README.md

-# Firebase Studio - FindATruck
+# Firebase Studio - Truck Tracker

 This is a Next.js food truck finder application built in Firebase Studio.
+Its name is Truck Tracker.

 To get started:
 1. Ensure you have Node.js and npm (or yarn) installed.